-As farmers, greenhouse managers and everyday gardeners seek out organic solutions to their plant problems, one particular method seems to stand out – biological pest control.
+As farmers, greenhouse managers and everyday gardeners seek out solutions to their plant problems, one particular method seems to stand out – biological pest control.
 This strategy uses specially introduced predatory or parasitic insects to control another insect population that’s actively harming a crop.

 Gardeners who recognize their problem can order these beneficial insect assassins in mass quantities and release them near their garden.
 Within a few weeks, the pest problem is resolved.

 In general, it’s a great process – using insects to fight insects means there’s no synthetic chemicals used and there’s practically no human labor involved in dispersing these beneficial bugs.
 Unfortunately, some worry there may be other costs since the process introduces these insects to a new location.
 This, of course, leads to several questions from organic-minded gardeners: